Sayali-kamble/Course-platform/README.md

 ## Features

 - User authentication and authorization with JWT
-- View all courses
+- Retrieves a list of all available courses.
-- View a course by ID
+- Fetches detailed information of a specific course
-- Search courses and content
+- Searches courses, topics, and content based on the given keyword.
-- Course Enrollment
+- Enrolls the authenticated user in the selected course.
-- Progress Tracking
+- Marks a subtopic as completed to track learning progress.
-- View Progress
+- Retrieves the user’s progress for an enrolled course.

 ---